aghassemi/tap-xunit/README.md

 This option can be used to turn that feature off, in which case comments are ignored and all assertions go inside a single ```<testsuite name="Default">``` with name ```Default```

 #### replaceWithUnicodeDot
 *default*: ```false```

-Whether . in test-suite names should be replaced with a Unicode homoglyph This feature exist because many xUnit reporters assume . in test-suite name implies package hierarchy, which may not be the case.
+Whether the '.' in test-suite names should be replaced with a Unicode homoglyph.
+This feature exists because many xUnit reporters assume '.' in test-suite name implies package hierarchy, which may not be the case.

 #### package
 *default*: ```''```